kyle-crocker/publicationCodeData/interactionPatterns/Fig5_code_data/readme.txt

 This directory contains code and data necessary to generate Fig. 5 E-F and the associated SI figure.
-See "Fig4_code_data" for Fig 5 A-B.
+See "Fig4_code_data" for Fig 5 A-B.  Note that relative abundance experiment analysis is given in FigSx_rel_ab_fit_code_data/code_and_description.ipynb